AndrewNoonan2004/Doom-emacs-and-alacritty-config/README.md

 # My-.dotfiles
-This is a collection of my config files for various programs
+This is a collection of my config files for Doom Emacs and Alacritty